Positives for Southwestern Energy Company (SWN) as stock gains in recent trading

 Southwestern Energy Company (SWN): Who are the competitors?

-The company’s main competitors (and peers) include Hess Corporation (HES) that is trading 85.28% up over the past 12 months and Marathon Oil Corporation (MRO) that is 86.53% higher over the same period.
-Short interest in the company’s stock has fallen -5.39% from the last report on Oct 13, 2022 to stand at a total of 47.54 million short shares sold with a short interest ratio of 1.5.
+The company’s main competitors (and peers) include Hess Corporation (HES) that is trading 69.48% up over the past 12 months and Marathon Oil Corporation (MRO) that is 67.57% higher over the same period.